getzlab/SignatureAnalyzer/docs/mutational_signatures.md

 ## Mutational Signatures

-Decomposition of mutational signatures using  `siganalyzer`.
+Decomposition of mutational signatures using  `signatureanalyzer`.
 For a comprehensive  description of mutational signatures, their relevance, and references, please see the Catalogue of Somatic Mutations in Cancer, or COSMIC, [here](https://cancer.sanger.ac.uk/cosmic/signatures).
 The following document is a reference for important considerations when running this method.

 ---